dotbitHQ/dotbithq.github.io/faq.md

 ### Why is there a delay in account recovery?

 The expiry time of an account is based on the on-chain time.
-The time required for account recycling depends on the CKB network and is expected to take 10 to 30 minutes.[View the current on-chain time](https://app.did.id/explorer).
+The time required for account recycling depends on the CKB network and is expected to take 10 to 30 minutes.
+[View the current on-chain time](https://app.did.id/explorer).